 The most important reason for trenching, of course, is to provide essential nutrients to your plants.
 The compost also makes micronutrients available to your plants and improves the organic matter in the soil.
 Organic matter breaks down to form humus which determines whether the soil will be acidic or alkaline.
 High humus content in the soil makes it be alkaline or neutral in nature.
 The compost increases the ability of the soil to hold water.
 Soil water helps in the circulation of air and helps plants to absorb minerals from the soil.

 You know you need to take care of the soil in your garden for healthier and strong plants.
-This can easily be achieved through trench composting.
+But this can easily be achieved through trench composting.
 Don’t let its simplicity deceive you.
 Once you start seeing how your plants do well, you will definitely make it a habit.
 A happy soil in your garden makes happier plants.
 Then obviously you will be the happiest of all, and proud too!